News

 6

-Vivian Lee about 13 years ago
+Vivian Lee over 13 years ago

 In contrast, the upcoming Asian-interest sorority will actively recognize and address the fact that there is much more to Asian culture than delicious wontons and karaoke.
 In addition, national support (not only from the sorority chosen but from all of NAPA) is very strong and the focus on sisterhood and cultural diversity is important.
 It is not the intention of the Asian-interest sorority to pull members from or upstage current Asian unions on campus (on the contrary, many of the members of the interest group are active members of these Asian unions).
 Instead, we hope that with the national support from our sorority, we can also assist the Asian unions with larger-scale events.
 A good example would be ATS, which teamed up with national organization ITASA (Intercollegiate Taiwanese American Students Association) to host a conference at MIT last semester.